 The German-Albanian investment protection agreement entered into force in 1995 and the bilateral double taxation agreement in 2012.
 Albania has been a member of the World Trade Organization (WTO) since 2000.

+Every year, a number of Albanian university graduates are given the opportunity to complete an International Parliamentary Internship in the German Bundestag, thus enabling them to learn about political decision-making processes and to acquire practical experience of parliamentary work.
 Germany is also engaged in efforts to preserve and maintain Albania’s cultural heritage.
-For instance, it has provided support to the National Museum of Medieval Art in Korça with its important collection of icons, and to the famous Marubi Photo Archives in Shkodra.
+For instance, it has provided support to the National Museum of Medieval Art in Korça with its important collection of icons and to the Marubi Photo Archives in Shkodra.
 In 2012 and 2013, funding was provided under Germany’s Cultural Preservation Programme to restore a mosaic at the archaeological site of Antigonea.
-For around ten years, the German Archaeological Institute was also engaged in work at the Apollonia excavation site.
-A ceremony was held in early October 2015 to mark the conclusion of German-Albanian cooperation on the amphitheatre there.
+The German Archaeological Institute was also involved in work at the Apollonia excavation site for around ten years.
+A ceremony was held in early October 2015 to mark the conclusion of joint work by Germany and Albania on the amphitheatre there.